chaitanyaspatil/Chaitanya-Patil/README.md

 You can use the [editor on GitHub](https://github.com/chaitanyaspatil/hello-world/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+I earned my Bachelor's in Technology degree in Electronics Engineering from [Vishwakarma Institute of Technology, Pune (VIT, Pune)](http://www.vit.edu/index.php), and will be pursuing an MS in Electrical and Computer Engineering from the [University of California, San Diego](https://ucsd.edu/) starting Fall 2019.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown